• Skip to main content

 Mariposa Grove of Giant Sequoias

 This area recently went through a $40 million dollar restoration project.
-This part of the park was closed from Spring 2015 until June 15, 2018.
+This part of the park was closed from Spring of 2015 until June 15, 2018.
 Today the full grove is open and available for exploring.

 Giant Sequoias are not the oldest living things on earth but they have been found to be over 3,000 years old.
 The oldest living trees are the Bristlecone Pines which have been found to be over 4,600 years old.

-The tallest Sequoia tree in the Mariposa Grove is about 290 feet (88 meters).
+The tallest Sequoia tree in Mariposa Grove is about 290 feet (88 meters).
 They are not the tallest trees this is awarded to the coastal redwoods.

 In total volume, the giant sequoias are the largest trees known to humans!
-There are more than 500 mature giant sequoias in the Mariposa Grove.
+There are more than 500 mature giant sequoias in Mariposa Grove.

-The Mariposa Grove is located at the southernmost point of Yosemite National Park.
+Mariposa Grove is located at the southernmost point of Yosemite National Park.

 Where to see Giant Sequoias in Yosemite

 There are three places within the park that you can see a Giant Sequoias grove ( Sequoiadendron giganteum) within Yosemite.
-The Mariposa Grove is the easiest grove to reach.
+Mariposa Grove is the easiest grove to reach.

 The Tuolumne Grove is located off of Tioga Road.
 To reach the grove you will need to take a one-mile hike down a 500-foot elevation loss trail.
 The grove has about two dozen mature giant sequoias.